Create a club shop in Switzerland: sell merch, tickets and courses online

 Last updated (prices):

-This guide compares the three most common sales channels for clubs, shows three concrete use cases (fan shop, ticket shop, course registration) and explains step-by-step how to set up your club shop.
+This guide compares the three most common sales channels for clubs, shows three concrete use cases (fan shop, ticket shop, course registration) and explains step by step how to set up your club shop.

 Many clubs sell jerseys via WhatsApp message, concert tickets via bank transfer and course places with a handshake at training.
-This works – until it doesn't: orders get lost, payments are missing, the treasurer loses track.
+This works – until it doesn't: orders get lost, payments are missing, the treasurer loses oversight.
 A simple online shop solves three problems at once: it displays the offer, takes the order and collects the payment – all in one step.

-2. Three use cases: How clubs use their online shop
+2. Three use cases: how clubs use their online shop

-2.1 Sports club fan shop: Jerseys, caps and water bottles
+2.1 Sports club fan shop: jerseys, caps and water bottles

-2.2 Cultural club ticket shop: Concert, theatre, reading
+2.2 Cultural club ticket shop: concert, theatre, reading

 3. Comparison of three sales channels